torbiak/torbiak.github.io-hugo/content/post/autofixup.md

         words[-1] = ''.join(letters)
         return ' '.join(words)

 A new function is required that alternates the case of the letters in every other word of a given string, so we start a topic branch and have it track `master`.
-Before we start writing `odd_words_alternate_case`, though, we realize some of the logic needed can be factored out of `last_name_alternating_case`.
+Before we start writing `odd_words_alternating_case`, though, we realize some of the logic needed can be factored out of `last_name_alternating_case`.
 So we do that and make a commit with the summary `Factor out alternating_case function`.
 The file is now:

     def last_name_alternating_case(name):
         """Return name, but with the last word in aLtErNaTiNg case."""